 Last Updated: Aug 04, 2017 Views: 40

-The museum recently went through a similar process on its Blaschka collection which included some lithographs.
-I asked some of the directors of the operation and told them about your question and was sent the links below:
+The museum recently went through a similar process on its Blaschka Collection, which included some lithographs.
+Our website has some general preservation tips that might be helpful.
+I asked some of the directors of the operation, and the Northeast Document Conservation Center (NEDCC) was recommended.
+You can find specific information on matting and framing, temperature, light, & humidity, and exhibition guidelines.